Summary of Services

 Partnering with Community Organizations

-Children can live on the ESHC campus and participate in afterschool programs that support academic success and digital literacy.
+Children can live on the ESHC campus and participate in after-school programs that support academic success and digital literacy.
 Basketball, badminton, gardening, and piano lessons allow children to explore their natural talents in sports, recreation, and the arts.
 These opportunities encourage self-expression, teamwork, and personal development.

 ESHC collaborates with local organizations, such as St. Augustine Lighthouse, the Salvation Army, Epic Behavioral Healthcare, and Flagler College, to offer engaging summer camps and special programs.
 Through these partnerships, children can broaden their horizons and make lasting memories in a supportive community.